gfiehler/rabbithub/README.md

  ..* true:  default.
 Backwards compatible by using internal queues.
  ..* false: will create a standard consumer and link the queue to the consumer and subscriber.

+**NOTE:**  *If you create subscribers to an exchange and then change `use_internal_queue_for_pseudo_queue` value, it will most likely fail.
+If you need to change which pseduo queue method is used, you must delete all current exchange subscribers and re-create them after the change.*

 ### Export List of Subscribers
 The following api will return a json formatted list of the current subscribers for RabbitHub.